Klyrify guide

 Does compounding frequency matter for monthly contributions?
 Less than most people expect.
 Monthly vs daily compounding on $500/month at 7% for 30 years differs by only about $3,400 over the entire period.
 Contribution amount and time horizon matter far more.

 Should I invest a lump sum or monthly?
-If you receive a windfall, lump-sum investing outperforms dollar-cost averaging about two-thirds of the time because markets trend upward.
-For ongoing income, monthly contributions are the practical reality and work excellently over long horizons.
+If you receive a windfall, investing sooner gives the money more time in the market, while spreading purchases can reduce short-term timing anxiety.
+For ongoing income, monthly contributions are often the practical approach.
+Neither method guarantees a return.

 What if I miss a month?
 Missing one month is not catastrophic.
 What matters is the long-term average — irregular contributions still compound effectively.
 The key is resuming immediately and not letting a missed month become a missed year.